xfangfang/borealis/README.md

 - cmake/make build system
 - A C++ compiler supporting the C++17 standard
-- GLFW version 3.3 or higher (as a static library)
-- GLM version 0.9.8 or higher

 Please refer to the usual sources of information for your particular operating system.
 Usually the commands needed to build this project will look like this: